 Ms. Jetsetter wants to make travel more convenient — and stylish

 Tracey McGhee is preparing to showcase her company, Ms. Jetsetter, at the largest trade show in the Midwest.
-She offers a women’s travel accessory line of toiletry bags, wristlets, travel kits, and more.
+She offers a line of women’s travel accessories such as toiletry bags, wristlets and travel kits.

 Tracy McGhee loves to travel, but that doesn’t mean she enjoys packing.

-And after years of trips (to 30 countries so far) she still couldn’t find the durable, good-looking travel accessories she wanted.
+And after years of trips and 30 countries so far, she still couldn’t find the durable, good-looking travel accessories she wanted.

 “When I started looking for accessories that I thought would be able to address my needs while also being more stylish, I figured why not just make it happen?” said McGhee, 51, who started that company, Ms. Jetsetter, in 2019.